Trading Secrets with the Moon

 Trading Secrets with the Moon is the third studio album by rock band The Adventures, released in 1989.

-It failed to capitalise on the previous album's success and contained no hit singles.
-The album itself reached #64 on the UK Albums Chart.
+It produced no hit singles.
+The album itself reached No. 64 on the UK Albums Chart and No. 137 on the Australian Albums Chart.

-Unlike the band's previous releases, Theodore and Friends and The Sea of Love, the album was panned by critics, with AllMusic giving the album a retrospective 1.5 stars out of 5.
+The album was panned by critics.
+AllMusic gave it a retrospective rating of 1.5 out of 5 stars.

 Track listing

 All songs written by Pat Gribben, except where noted: